jgeraigery/SpotlightHelp/pages/SpotlightMobile/mobile_alarm_acknowledge.md

 1. Tap **Save**.

    {% include imageMobile.html file="screen_iOS-ack-screen.PNG" alt="Save button" %}

 ## How to configure an alarm to require acknowledgment

 {% include note.html content="Spotlight Mobile is not used to configure Spotlight.
-Use a Spotlight Client to configure alarms to require acknowledgment." %}
+Use a Spotlight Client to configure an alarm to require acknowledgment." %}

 {% include links.html %}